jodokus31/factorio/README.md

 Arming timeout has increased from 2 to 5 sec. to reduce offensive effectiveness.\
 The stun time is reduced from 3 to 1.5 sec. but after that, the affected enemy is a lot slower for additional 2.5 sec.\
 The trigger area is reduced and the hitboxes are a bit smaller to allow placing them denser.

+### Shotgun
+Improve shotgun (more near damage, projectiles spread wider, character moves a bit faster while shooting).
+It has a bit of aoe damage directly in front and a small pushback

 ### Tank
 Improve tank (more hitpoints, weight and impact), but its more expensive